belle2/basf2/online_book/basf2/fei.rst

     Finally, don't forget to process the path!

 .. admonition:: Hint
-    :class: exercise stacked
+    :class: toggle xhint stacked

     If you have forgotten how to use aliases: This is introduced in :ref:`onlinebook_various_additions`.

+    If you have adapted the solution given here, the variable containing the number of additional tracks will be ``nROE_Charged(my_mask)``.

 .. admonition:: Solution
     :class: toggle solution

     .. literalinclude:: steering_files/071_fei.py
         :language: python
-        :lines: 39-62
+        :lines: 45-70

-You can now execute you steering file which should look somewhat like this:
+You can now execute your steering file which should look somewhat like this:

 .. admonition:: Final steering file
     :class: toggle solution